The FODMAP diet can beat bloating forever. Get the lowdown...

 A word of warning: This is a diet to help your digestive system.
 You shouldn't follow the eating plan for more than eight weeks and if you are concerned for any reason, consult your GP.

-Keep clicking to find out what you can eat on the FODMAP diet…
+So what can you eat on the FODMAP diet?

 Get friendly with the free-from aisle in your supermarket.
 There's plenty of choice for wheat-free breads, pizza bases, pasta, biscuits etc. As long as they are wheat free, you can go ahead.
 Some spelt bread is also wheat free, so check these out at health stores.